aiven/devportal/docs/platform/howto/add-storage-space.rst

 With **Aiven for Apache Kafka**, **Aiven for PostgreSQL**, and **Aiven for MySQL** services, you can configure additional disk storage on top of what is included in your service plan.

-Adding storage space gives you an alternative method of customizing your service according to your needs.
 Compared to service plan upgrades, setting additional disk storage is mainly intended for cases where you do not need additional computing power.

 .. note::
    This feature is not available for all service plans.
 For example, **Aiven for Apache Kafka** *Startup* and **Aiven for PostgreSQL** *Hobbyist* service plans do not support adding storage space.